COSC1127-AI/pacman-contest-cluster/README.md

 - `workers.json`: listing the cluster setting to be used (for option `--workers-file-path`)
 - `TEAMS-STUDENT-MAPPING.csv` [optional]: a CSV mapping student ids to team names (for option `--team-names-file`)
     - Main columns are: `STUDENT_ID` and `TEAM_NAME`
-    - If no file provided is provided, teamnames are taken dirctly from the submitted zip files (this is the option used at unimelb).
+    - If no file provided is provided, team names are taken directly from the submitted zip files (this is the option used at unimelb).

 ## MAIN COMPONENTS